mslinn/jekyll_img/README.md

 This means that 2 versions of every image are required: a `webp` version, and a `png` version.

-You specify the desired image with a `webp` filetype (or no filetype), and the plugin generates a `picture` element that contains a primary `source` sub-element that specifies the given image URL, and a secondary `img` sub-element with a [`png`](https://en.wikipedia.org/wiki/PNG) filetype.
+You could specify the desired image with a `webp` filetype, or you could specify no filetype.
+The plugin would generate a `picture` element that contains a primary `source` sub-element that specifies the given image URL, and a secondary `img` sub-element with a [`png`](https://en.wikipedia.org/wiki/PNG) filetype.